Touks Made Me Write This

 A toucan.
 Confusi-lovingly named Touks.

 You can interpret that as metaphor, coping mechanism, creative breakthrough, or mild midlife unraveling.
 I’m fine with any of the above.
+What matters is this:

 Touks insisted I write my book.
 So here we are.